 If mom and dad show an interest in marijuana use, help them pick a strain that’s ideal for beginners.
 It’s probably been a few years since the parents participated.
 Maybe, just maybe, they smoked in high school a couple of times.
 It takes weeks to months for marijuana users to build up a comfortable tolerance before they move on to stronger strains with higher percentages of THC.
 We need to walk before we can run.

 When it comes to parents, start them off with one of our high-CBD, low-THC strains.
 We recommend Harlequin, Harle-Tsu, and ACDC.
 “Like the band?” your dad might say.
 I know the dad jokes all too well.
-These strains are loaded with CBD to help a variety of issues from pain to inflammation to nausea.
-Parents will be able to find the relief they need without mind-altering effects, some of which can be overpowering and even scary to beginners.
+These strains are loaded with CBD to help a variety of issues from inflammation to nausea.
+Parents will be able to find the comfort they need without mind-altering effects, some of which can be overpowering and even scary to beginners.

 CBD Products For Parents